MSc in Data Analytics

 Funding Eligibility*

-Applicants must be residing in the Republic of Ireland and employed in a private or commercial semi-state organisation registered in the Republic of Ireland (e.g., business, consultant, or freelancer) to avail of the grant-aided fees.
-As a government-funded training network, we can only support those meeting these criteria.
+Applicants must be working in a private or commercial semi-state organisation registered in the Republic of Ireland (Business, Consultant, Freelancer) to avail of the grant-aided fees.
+As a government-funded training network, we can only support those meeting these criteria with funding towards courses.

 Once you have received your offer of a place on the course, please be aware that we have a limited number of subsidised places available.
 Due to high demand, we cannot hold places without payment.
 To ensure fairness, priority for these places will be granted to those who have both completed full payment of the subsidised fee and are deemed eligible by the college or training provider.

-- Click the “Apply Now” button on this page and submit a copy of your CV for the first stage of funding screening.
+Click the “Apply Now” button on this page to submit your CV for the initial screening.

-- Technology Ireland ICT Skillnet will respond with a form to confirm your details and provide additional course information.
+Technology Ireland ICT Skillnet will respond with a confirmation form and provide further course information.

 Note: Please do not send any documents other than your CV to Technology Ireland ICT Skillnet.
 Submit the required documents only after you have received the NCI portal link.